stacks-network/docs/src/pages/mining.md

 ## Introduction

-Make sure you've followed our guide for getting a Stacks 2.0 Testnet node up and running, once completed it's only a few more steps to run a proof-of-burn miner on the testnet.
+Make sure you've followed the [Running testnet node](https://docs.blockstack.org/stacks-blockchain/running-testnet-node) tutorial.
+Once completed it's only a few more steps to run a proof-of-burn miner on the testnet.

 [@page-reference | inline]
-| /stacks-blockchain/testnet-node
+| /stacks-blockchain/running-testnet-node

 ## Running a miner